NVIDIA/aistore/docs/python_api.md

                buckets: List[Bck] = None) -> str
 ```

-Start an eXtended Action (xaction) and return its UUID
+Start an eXtended Action (xaction) and return its UUID.

 **Arguments**:

-- `xact_kind` _str, optional_ - `kind` of the xaction (for supported kinds, see api/apc/const.go).
+- `xact_kind` _str, optional_ - Kind of the xaction (for supported kinds, see api/apc/const.go).
 Empty - all kinds.
-- `daemon_id` _str, optional_ - return xactions only running on the daemon_id
+- `daemon_id` _str, optional_ - Return xactions only running on the daemon_id.
-- `force` _bool, optional_ - override existing restrictions for a bucket (e.g., run LRU eviction even if the bucket has LRU disabled)
+- `force` _bool, optional_ - Override existing restrictions for a bucket (e.g., run LRU eviction even if the bucket has LRU disabled).
-- `buckets` _List[Bck], optional_ - list of one or more buckets; applicable only for xactions that have bucket scope (for details and full enumeration, see xact/table.go)
+- `buckets` _List[Bck], optional_ - List of one or more buckets; applicable only for xactions that have bucket scope (for details and full enumeration, see xact/table.go).

 **Returns**:

-  The running xaction UUID
+  The running xaction UUID.

 **Raises**: